+In order to request the emergency transfer under VAWA, the resident will be required to submit an emergency transfer request form (HUD-5383).
+The PHA may, on a case-by-case basis, waive this requirement and accept a verbal request in order to expedite the transfer process.
+If the PHA accepts an individual's statement, the PHA will document acceptance of the statement in the individual's file in accordance with 16-VII.D. of this ACOP.
+Transfer request under VAWA will be processed in accordance with PHA's Emergency Transfer Plan.
 In case of a reasonable accommodation transfer, the PHA will encourage the resident to make the request in writing using a reasonable accommodation request form.
 However, the PHA will consider the transfer request any time the resident indicates that an accommodation is needed whether or not a formal written request is submitted.